ewhac/blender-import-vs3d/README.md

 ### Detail Polygons ###

-As a compromise for the lack of texture mapping, VideoScape supported "detail polygons" -- polygons that were rendered in specified order after the parent polygon, thereby allowing you to draw over the parent to add details.
+As a creative compromise for the lack of texture mapping, VideoScape supported "detail polygons" -- polygons that were rendered in specified order after the parent polygon, thereby allowing you to draw over the parent to add details.

 It is unclear how to properly support or emulate detail polygons in Blender, especially since they are not required to be bounded by, or even co-planar